Lectures on piecewise distance-preserving maps

-We now describe the map $f\:P\to\RR^2$ using polar coordinates on $\RR^2$.
-We define $f(w_i)=0$ and $f(x)=(\rho(x),\theta(x))$ if $x \in P\backslash\{w_1,\dots,w_n\}$.
+We now describe the map $f\:P\to\RR^2$ using polar coordinates on~$\RR^2$.
+We define $f(w_i)=0$ and $f(x)=(\rho(x),\theta(x))$ if $x \in P\backslash\{w_1,\z\dots,w_n\}$.

-Subdividing each triangle by the angle bisector at the white vertex (see the dashed lines on the picture) gives a new triangulation $\mathcal{T}_2$ which satisfies the conditions of the theorem for the constructed map $f$. \qeds
+Subdividing each triangle by the angle bisector at the white vertex (see the dashed lines in the picture) gives a new triangulation $\mathcal{T}_2$ which satisfies the conditions of the theorem for the constructed map $f$. \qeds

 Now we modify the above proof so it does not use Claim \ref{clm:acute-triangulation}.
 The only property we really need for the triangulation is that $V_i\subset S(w_i)$.
-On one hand, this inclusion does not hold for a general triangulation.
-A simple example of this is obtained by gluing an equilateral triangle to the longer side of obtuse triangle.
+This inclusion does not hold for a general triangulation.
+A simple example of this is obtained by gluing an equilateral triangle to the longer side of an obtuse triangle.
 On the other hand, by increasing the number of Voronoi domains, we can arrange that this inclusion holds without making the triangulation acute.

 \parit{Proof without using \ref{clm:acute-triangulation}.} Fix a triangulation $\mathcal{T}_0$ of $P$ that is not necessarily acute.
-We will construct new triangulations $\mathcal{T}_1$ and $\mathcal{T}_2$ of $P$ by subdividing the triangles of $\mathcal{T}_0$, and we will define a map $f\:P\to\RR^2$ which is distance preserving on each triangle of $\mathcal{T}_2$.
+We will construct new triangulations $\mathcal{T}_1$ and $\mathcal{T}_2$ of $P$ by subdividing the triangles of $\mathcal{T}_0$, and we will define a map $f\:P\to\RR^2$ which is distance-preserving on each triangle of $\mathcal{T}_2$.
 The vertices of $\mathcal{T}_1$ will be colored either white or black in such a way that each triangle of $\mathcal{T}_1$ will have two black vertices and one white vertex.

 We shall first describe the set of white vertices.